-Pre-requisites: ENGL 12 or equivalent with a grade of "C" or better or written permission of the Instructor and School Chair.
+Prerequisites: English Studies 12 or equivalent with a grade of "C" or higher.

 This course examines the social life as it occurs in families, formal organizations, religion, political movements and other social systems.
 Student research projects are part of the course.